Walter Reid Community Arts Centre: History

-As the new century approached the firm once again needed larger premises and directors of the firm Rees R Jones and John Ferguson acquired land for the company on the corner of East and Derby Streets.
+As the new century approached, the firm once again needed larger premises.
+Directors of the firm Rees R Jones and John Ferguson acquired land for the company on the corner of East and Derby Streets.
 The allotment was behind the 1890 warehouse, across Quay Lane and next to the Headrick & Co Warehouse in East Street.

 The Walter Reid & Co Warehouse, built between 1900 and 1902, stands as evidence to the activities of the port of Rockhampton around the turn of the century.
 The building served the passing trade of imports and exports and was situated in an area surrounded by other warehouses and commercial buildings which had developed near the wharves during the prosperous later decades of the 19th century.
 The 1902 Walter Reid & Co warehouse was the largest mercantile store in Queensland at the time and as such was a symbol of the importance of the Rockhampton port.

 The building was designed by Rockhampton architects Hutton & Hockings.
 Edwin Morton Hockings was a pupil of Richard Gailey in Brisbane in the 1880s, and while there he entered and won a competition for the design of Rockhampton Girls Grammar School.
 He joined with Alfred Mowbray Hutton in 1898 after some years of sole practice in Rockhampton.
 Hutton & Hockings had designed other buildings similar to the Walter Reid warehouse including the New Zealand Loan and Mercantile Agency (1894), and the Mount Morgan Gold Mining Company Building in Quay Street (1897–98).

 Construction of the Warehouse commenced in 1900 but the drought in central Queensland gave builder Dennis Kelleher (who also built the Rockhampton Post Office in 1892) trouble in finding heavy timber required for the supporting posts.
 This delay inflated costs for the construction of the warehouse and by 1901 more than £7000 had been outlaid for the building.
-When completed in 1902 the warehouse included a cartway that ran through the building from East Street to Quay Lane and a system of winches and lifts used to shift goods to the upper floors of the warehouse.
+When completed in 1902 the warehouse included a cartway that ran through the building from East Street to Quay Lane and a system of winches and lifts for shifting goods to the upper floors of the warehouse.

-Walter Reid & Company continued to expand importing goods directly from England, America, Europe and India at the turn of the century.
+Walter Reid & Company continued to expand, importing goods directly from England, America, Europe and India at the turn of the century.
 A new produce store was built on the corner of Stanley and East Streets, and later a brick wool store on the corner of Stanley and Quay Streets.
 In 1904 Walter Reid & Co took over one of the oldest established wine and spirit merchants in Brisbane, Brabant & Co as well as a subsidiary business in Mackay, WH Paxton & Co.
 A Sydney office was established in the 1910s and in the 1920s a large and expensive warehouse was built in the centre of Sydney.